wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Password Strength Indicator

 Choosing a weak passphrase in applications with high-security demands can be potentially dangerous.
-You can use our [Wultra Passphrase Meter](https://github.com/wultra/passphrase-meter) library to estimate strength of the passphrase and warn the user when he tries to use such passphrase in your application.
+You can use our [Wultra Passphrase Meter](https://github.com/wultra/passphrase-meter) library to estimate the strength of the passphrase and warn the user when he tries to use such a passphrase in your application.

 ### Debug Build Detection

-It is sometimes useful to switch PowerAuth SDK to a DEBUG build configuration, to get more logs from the library:
+It is sometimes useful to switch PowerAuth SDK to a DEBUG build configuration to get more logs from the library:

 - **CocoaPods:** a majority of the SDK is distributed as source codes, so it will match your application's build configuration.
-Only a low level C++ codes and several wrapper classes on top of those are precompiled into static library.
+Only a low-level C++ codes and several wrapper classes on top of those are precompiled into a static library.
 - **Manual installation:** Xcode is matching build configuration across all nested projects, so you usually don't need to care about the configuration switching.

-The DEBUG build is usually helpful during the application development, but on other side, it's highly unwanted in production applications.
-For this purpose, the `PA2System.isInDebug()` method provides an information, whether the PowerAuth library was compiled in DEBUG configuration.
+The DEBUG build is usually helpful during the application development, but on the other side, it's highly unwanted in production applications.
+For this purpose, the `PA2System.isInDebug()` method provides information whether the PowerAuth library was compiled in DEBUG configuration.
 It is a good practice to check this flag and crash the process when the production application is linked against the DEBUG PowerAuth:

 ```swift
 #if YOUR_APPSTORE_BUILD_FLAG